zzzprojects/docs/bulk-operations.net/pages/getting-started/overview.md

 - PostgreSQL
 - SQLite

-## Who use it?
+## Who uses it?

 Already **thousands** of companies of all sizes and kinds use it:

-- From start-up company with one developer
+- From start-up companies with one developer
-- To fortune 100 companies with hundreds of developers
+- To Fortune 100 companies with hundreds of developers

 Are you still not using it?
 Give it one try, and you will understand why they choose our library.